Kwodhan/prismic-migrator/README.md

 # Prismic Migrator

-A full-stack web application to migrate content between two [Prismic](https://prismic.io) repositories - assets, custom types and documents - through a visual drag-and-drop interface.
+A full-stack web application to migrate content between [Prismic](https://prismic.io) repositories — assets, custom types and documents — through a visual drag-and-drop interface.

 ---

 ## Overview

-When working with multiple Prismic environments (e.g. staging → production), migrating content manually is tedious and error-prone. **Prismic Migrator** provides a unified UI to browse both repositories side by side and migrate items with a single drag-and-drop, with built-in validation and conflict detection.
+When working with multiple Prismic environments (e.g. staging → production), migrating content manually is tedious and error-prone. **Prismic Migrator** provides a unified UI to browse repositories side by side and migrate items with a single drag-and-drop, with built-in validation, conflict detection and auto-fix.

 ---